gwlucastrig/gridfour/README.md

 in the next decade.

 On thing is certain, the existence of projects like Seabed 2030 will result in massive collections of grid-based (raster) data sets.
+Seabed 2030 itself will include about 7.9 billion grid points [&lsqb;1&lrsqb;](note1).
 There is a need for software libraries that can assist in the processing of that data.
 In particular, we see a need for more efficient techniques for storage and data compression for grid data.
 That need inspired us to create Gridfour.